-- Spanish is the world's most spoken language after Mandarin Chinese and English. - Spanish has the second highest number of native speakers (489 million people). - 580 million people speak Spanish worldwide. - Spoken in 21 countries. - Second most used language in international communication. - It is an official language of the United Nations and its organisations. - Latin American countries are experiencing robust growth and becoming global commercial partners. - Businesses are increasingly operating in international markets. - It is an advantage if going into Primary Teaching since languages are now an entitlement for pupils aged 7-11. - Spain is the second most visited country in the world.
-Spain receives 80-90 million tourists a year, many from the UK.
+- Spanish is the world's most spoken language after Mandarin Chinese and English. - Spanish has the second highest number of native speakers (489 million people). - 568 million people speak Spanish worldwide. - Spoken in 21 countries. - Second most used language in international communication. - It is an official language of the United Nations and its organisations. - Latin American countries are experiencing robust growth and becoming global commercial partners. - Businesses are increasingly operating in international markets. - It is an advantage if going into Primary Teaching since languages are now an entitlement for pupils aged 7-11. - Spain is the second most visited country in the world. - Spain receives 60 million tourists a year, many from the UK.

-The Spanish curriculum at GCSE is rather new, with the first examinations on 2025.
 At GCSE students read and listen to Spanish in a wide range of contexts including the vocational and the topical.
-They develop their ability to talk and write about themselves and learn to take part in roleplays in the real-life situations they will encounter when they visit a Spanish speaking country.
+They develop their ability to talk and write about themselves and learn to take part in role-plays in the real-life situations they will encounter when they visit a Spanish speaking country.